DFHack/dfhack/docs/dev/data-identity.rst

 type identity object for a given C++ type across the entire program (including plugins loaded as a shared library).

-For primitive and opaque types the static constructors of the identity types are generally found in ``DataIdentity.h`` or ``DataIdentity.cpp``.
-Types defined by Dwarf Fortress are constructed in the header files and the related ``static*.inc`` files created by codegen, which are included into DFHack via ``DataStatics.cpp``.
+For primitive and opaque types the static constructors of the identity types are generally found in :source:`DataIdentity.h <library/include/DataIdentity.h>` or :source:`DataIdentity.cpp <library/DataIdentity.cpp>` Types defined by Dwarf Fortress are constructed in the header files and the related ``static*.inc`` files created by codegen, which are included into DFHack via :source:`DataStatics.cpp <library/DataStatics.cpp>`.

-Some plugins also define their own type identities.
+Some plugins (e.g. :source:`blueprint <plugins/blueprint.cpp>`) also define their own type identities.
 Type identities in plugins should be used with caution, because the DFHack plugin model allows plugins to be unloaded on request.
 Since the ``type_identity`` object is constructed within the the plugin's address space, and Lua objects that reference this ``type_identity`` object will hold a (borrowed) pointer to that object,